icelandic-lt/emospeech-scripts/README.md

 You can see for both formats an example in the directory [scripts](scripts/).

 The emotion levels can be from any monotonic numerical value range you want.
-We have used emotion levels 1-5 for our Talrómur 3 dataset and recorded 6 emotions: neutral, happy, sad, angry, surprised, and helpful.
+We have used emotion levels 1-5 for the Talrómur 3 dataset and recorded 6 emotions: neutral, happy, sad, angry, surprised, and helpful.
 The emotion levels are used to control the emotion intensity of the speech in combination with the specific emotion.
-For neutral speech, we used the emotion level 0.
+For neutral speech, we used emotion level 0.

 To introduce variability in emotional intensity across speakers for the same utterance, we developed the Python script '[intensity_norm_script.py](intensity_norm_script.py).
 This tool generates unique emotion levels for each speaker, normalizing them to a given numerical range following a normal distribution with a given average and standard deviation.